victpork/sshsyrup/README.md

 ### Running from a Docker instance

-Currently there is a Docker image based on the latest build:
+A Docker image based on the latest build:
 ```
   docker pull mkishere/sshsyrup
 ```